Eppo-exp/eppo-docs/docs/quick-starts/experiment-allocation-quickstart.md

 ### QA in production

 :::note
 This step is useful for experimenting on in-product features.
-If you're using Eppo to run Machine Learning or other back end experiments, you may want to skip to the next step.
+If you're using Eppo to run Machine Learning or other backend experiments, you may want to skip to the next step.
 :::

 Once you've verified that the flag is working in your pre-prod environment, you can enable the flag in production.
 As long as there are no Assignments created in the production environment, your code will be "dark" and not impact any users (i.e., everyone will continue to see the default experience).